Getting Good Advice

 - Professional designation/professional regulatory body and registration number

 - Practice permit issued by the regulatory body

 - Information about education, training and experience

 Registered Dietitians and Registered Nutritionists are experts in food and human nutrition.
-The College of Dietitians of Alberta ensures that members practice according to the Code of Ethics and the Professional Standards established for the profession.
-The Continuing Competence Program provides the public assurance that members of the College continue to meet high standards of professional competence in their practice.
-You can always expect quality care from members of the College.
+The College of Dietitians of Alberta ensures that regulated members practice according to the Code of Ethics and the Professional Standards established for the profession.
+The Continuing Competence Program provides the public assurance that regulated members of the College continue to meet high standards of professional competence in their practice.
+You can always expect quality care from regulated members of the College.